A Merry Menagerie

 E.B.
 White observed as much in the “Notes and Comment” section of the Oct.
 5 issue, in which he offered his views regarding the “pother” over the wedding of Calvin Coolidge’s son, John, to Florence Trumbull, the daughter of Connecticut Governor John Harper Trumbull

-White could have looked no further than the pages of the New Yorker for further evidence to his claims.
+White could have looked no further than the pages of The New Yorker for further evidence to his claims.
 The bourgeois yearnings of its readers were reflected in countless advertisements laced with anglophilic pretensions.
 Here are examples from 1929 issues we have previously examined:

-LIVE LIKE A BARON…Ads from the New Yorker of the 1920s often featured illustrations of regal, priggish types such as the couple above, deployed to sell everything from apartments and ginger ale…
+LIVE LIKE A BARON…Ads from The New Yorker of the 1920s often featured illustrations of regal, priggish types such as the couple above, deployed to sell everything from apartments and ginger ale…

 …to no-frills automobiles and menthol cigarettes.
 No product was too pedestrian for the royal treatment.